lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a URI-query such as key=1234 may be matched by TV="key=" MO=MSB(32), but CDF = LSB(xxx) since the length is not known.
 Should be better, either to specify again LSB(32) which means excluding the first 32 bits ?

 ## ESiid-DID, LAiid-DID CDF

 These functions are used to process respectively the End System and the LA Device Identifier (DID).
+LAiid-DID CDF is less common, since current LPWAN technologies frames contain a single address.

 The IID value is computed from the device ID present in the Layer 2 header.
 The computation depends on the technology and the device ID  size.

-## mapping-sent

-mapping-sent is used to send a smaller index associated to the field value in the Target Value.
-This function is used together with the "match-mapping" MO.

-The compressor looks in the TV to find the field value and send the corresponding index.
-The decompressor uses this index to restore the field value.
+In the downstream direction, these CDF are used to determine the L2 addresses used by the LPWAN.

 ## Compute-\*